Statninja/credit_card_fraud_detection/README.md

 ### 4. **🌐 Correlation Heatmap**
    - Heatmap visualizing feature correlations, helping to identify variables related to fraud.(Not included as the numbers were not accurate)

-### 5. **💹 PCA for Dimensionality Reduction**
-   - PCA visualization to simplify feature space, helping to distinguish fraud from legitimate transactions.

 ### 6. **📊 Model Confusion Matrices**
    - Confusion matrices for each model, showing how well each model performs in fraud vs. legitimate classifications.